EGE-Group-Concordia-University/geco/README.md

 make documentation
 ```
 You may wish to check the Makefile in order to put a suitable directory to copy the generated HTML documents for your particular system.
-The relvant line to check for is:
+The relevant line to check for is:
 ```
 cp -r html/* /var/www/html/ege/geco/
 ```